How are connectors manufactured?

 3. Injection

-The plastic housing of the electronic connector is made during the injection molding stage.
-The usual method is to inject molten plastic into the metal film and then quickly cool it.
-The so-called “leak” occurs when the molten plastic fails to completely fill the tire membrane, which is a typical defect detected during the injection molding stage.
-Other flaws include the filling or partial plugging of sockets (these sockets must be kept clean and unobstructed for proper connection to the pins during final assembly).
-The machine vision system for quality inspection after injection molding is relatively simple and easy to implement because the backlight of the box can easily identify the leakage of the box seat and the insertion of the socket.
+The plastic housing of the electronic connector is created during the injection molding stage.
+Molten plastic is injected into the metal film and then quickly cooled.
+A "leak" occurs if the molten plastic doesn't completely fill the mold, a typical defect detected at this stage.
+Other issues include filling or partial plugging of sockets, which must remain clean and unobstructed for proper connection to the pins during final assembly.
+The quality inspection after injection molding is relatively simple, as the backlight can easily identify leaks and socket insertions.

 4. Assembly

-These are the four main processes of connector production, if you are interested in learning more, I will update more about this content, thank you for reading.
+These are the four main processes of connector production.
+If you are interested in learning more, I will update on this content.
+Thank you for reading.

 ..........................................................................

 "Hello, I'm Jenny Zhang, the author of this article.
 I've been doing overseas marketing for almost 10 years.
-In the constant communication and cooperation with customers all over the world, I found very few quality English resources on the Internet about Chinese electrical connector suppliers and the industry and products.
-Knowing the painful struggle that sellers have to go through in purchasing, I created this page and wrote this article to share what I know with you."
+Through constant communication and cooperation with customers worldwide, I found very few quality English resources on the Internet about Chinese electrical connector suppliers and the industry and products.
+Knowing the difficulties sellers face in purchasing, I created this page and wrote this article to share my knowledge with you."

-There are many kinds of electronic connector analysis during the manufacturing process and technical stage of the connector, but the manufacturing process is basically the same.
-The manufacturing of connectors can usually be divided into four stages: stamping, plating, injection molding and assembly.
+There are many types of electronic connectors, but the manufacturing process is generally the same.
+It can be divided into four stages: stamping, plating, injection molding, and assembly.

-The company is the world’s best connector socket & cable line manufacturers supplier.
+We are the world’s best connector socket & cable line manufacturers supplier.
 We are your one-stop shop for all needs.
-Our staff are highly-specialized and will help you find the product you need.
+Our staff are highly specialized and will help you find the product you need.

-The manufacturing process of electronic connectors usually starts with stamped pins.
-Electronic connectors (pins) are stamped from thin metal strips for large high-speed punching machines.
-One end of a large roll of metal belt is fed into the front end of the punching machine, and the other end is wound into a winding pulley through the hydraulic table of the punching machine.
+The manufacturing process of electronic connectors usually starts with stamping pins.
+Electronic connectors (pins) are stamped from thin metal strips using high-speed punching machines.
+One end of a large roll of metal tape is fed into the machine's front end, while the other end is rolled into a pulley through the hydraulic table.

 3. Injection

 The plastic housing of the electronic connector is made during the injection molding stage.
-The usual method is to inject molten plastic into the metal film and then quickly cool it.
-The so-called “leak” occurs when the molten plastic fails to completely fill the tire membrane, which is a typical defect detected during the injection molding stage.
-Other flaws include the filling or partial plugging of sockets (these sockets must be kept clean and unobstructed for proper connection to the pins during final assembly).
-The machine vision system for quality inspection after injection molding is relatively simple and easy to implement, because the backlight of the box can easily identify the leakage of the box seat and the insertion of the socket.
+Molten plastic is injected into the mold and quickly cooled.
+Defects like "leaks" occur when the molten plastic fails to fill the mold completely.
+Other issues include filling or partial plugging of sockets, which must remain clean and unobstructed for proper connection to the pins.
+Quality inspection after injection molding is relatively simple due to the backlight's ability to identify leaks and socket insertions.

 4. Assembly

-The final stage in the manufacture of electronic connectors is finished assembly.
-There are two ways to insert plated pins into the injection cassette holder: single or combined inserts.
-Single insertion refers to inserting one pin at a time.
-Combining a pair of inserts Inserts multiple pins with the cassette holder simultaneously.
-Regardless of the insertion method, the manufacturer needs to check all pins are missing and correctly positioned during assembly.
-Another routine inspection task is related to distance measurement on mating surfaces of connectors.
+The final stage in the manufacturing of electronic connectors is assembly.
+Plated pins are inserted into the injection cassette holder either individually or in combination.
+Regardless of the method, manufacturers need to ensure all pins are correctly positioned.
+Another routine inspection involves measuring the distance on mating surfaces of connectors.

-As in the stamping phase, the assembly of the connector also challenges the automatic inspection system in terms of inspection speed.
-Although the beat of most assembly lines is one to two beats per second, for each connector through the camera, the vision system usually needs to complete several different inspection items.
-Therefore, the detection speed has once again become an important system performance index.
+The assembly of connectors challenges the automatic inspection system in terms of speed.
+Although most assembly lines operate at one to two beats per second, the vision system usually needs to complete several different inspections per connector.
+This makes detection speed a crucial performance index.

-After assembly, the overall dimensions of the connector are much larger than the dimensional tolerances allowed for a single pin.
-This also brings another problem to the visual inspection system.
-For example, some connector housings are larger than one foot in size and have hundreds of pins, and the detection accuracy of each pin location must be within a thousandth of an inch.
-Obviously, testing of a one-foot connector is impossible
+After assembly, the overall dimensions of the connector are much larger than the tolerances for a single pin, posing another problem for the visual inspection system.
+For instance, some connector housings are larger than one foot in size with hundreds of pins, and the detection accuracy must be within a thousandth of an inch.
+Testing such connectors is challenging.

-“Actual position” detection is another requirement for the connector assembly of the inspection system.
-This “actual position” is the distance from the top of each pin to the designated design reference line.
-The visual inspection system must draw this imaginary reference line on the inspection image to measure the “actual position” of each pin vertex and determine whether it meets quality standards.
-However, the reference point used to define this reference line is usually not visible on the actual connector, or sometimes appears on another plane and cannot be seen simultaneously in the same lens.
-Even in some cases, the plastic on the connector box must be wiped off to determine the position of the baseline.
+"Actual position" detection is another requirement.
+This involves measuring the distance from each pin top to a designated design reference line.
+The visual inspection system must draw this imaginary reference line to measure the "actual position" of each pin vertex to ensure quality standards are met.
+Reference points used to define this line are often not visible on the connector or may appear on a different plane, complicating the process.

-Contact us to discuss your requirements of dh aviation.
+Contact us to discuss your requirements for dh aviation.
 Our experienced sales team can help you identify the options that best suit your needs.

 Previous: None